Detailed Environmental Sustainability Practices

 Our company offsets our carbon production from our natural gas fired stills, airline travel, freight shipping, Amazon shipments, restaurant supply deliveries, vehicle driving, and other mail-order by participating in programs that plant trees, install photo voltaic solar grids and other innovative renewable energy, and capture methane from landfills - all in the USA.
 View our carbon offsetting stats.

 By purchasing our sugar cane directly from Lula (the sugar cane growing and milling co-op we buy direct from) before refining occurs, we are able to use a raw ingredient for our rum that requires much less energy to produce.
 The cane retains more of its natural flavors, keeps the complex molecules that we want for our rum, and is not exposed to sulfur dioxide, calcium hydroxide (slaked lime), or phosphoric acid like sugar cane from the refinery.
 We can also certify that it is American-grown and non-GMO.

-Lula generates all of their electricity and boiler-firing heat from the sugar cane itself, called bagasse - 100% Biomass powered.
+Lula is 100% Biomass powered, generating all of its electricity and boiler-firing heat from sugar cane remnants called bagasse.
 They also return the water their mill uses back to the stream flow cleaner than it was when they brought it in.

 We heat our Distillery and Tasting Room in Crested Butte using recycled heat produced by our stills.

 We do not need to use chillers on our fermentations like most rum distillers.
 The tap water temperature in our distillery is cool enough to run through copper coils and provide any cooling ever needed.